 Low-Sodium Za’atar Seasoning

 - 3 tablespoons dried thyme

-- 1/2 teaspoon dried marjoram
+- ½ teaspoon dried marjoram

-- 1/8 teaspoon ground cayenne pepper
+- ⅛ teaspoon ground cayenne pepper

 - 1 teaspoon lemon zest (or 1 tablespoon ground sumac)

-- Lightly toast sesame seeds in a small, dry nonstick skillet over medium heat.
+- In a small, dry nonstick skillet over medium heat, lightly toast the sesame seeds.
 Watch them carefully so they don’t burn.
-Remove from heat and cool.